boschresearch/elias_aifbo/README.md

 It contains simple versions of the data loading/preprocessing/training/submission building blocks of a method for that competition.
 This allows participants a quick way to get to the core method development.
 Note that all of the building blocks might have to be modified to obtain well-performing, robust methods.
+In particular, more predictor variables and data should be used.

 For further details see `main.py` where all functions (using PyTorch) as well as a sample execution are gathered and described in more detail.